5 Approaches to Project Management to Reduce Technical Debt

 What is Technical Debt?

-Also known as tech debt or code debt, technical debt is when the code of a software program is either broken, obsolete, or messy to the point where it eventually breaks the software.
-Technical debt can lead to faulty code, mistakes, glitches, and the software being inoperable.
+Technical debt, also known as tech debt or code debt, is when the code of a software program is either broken, obsolete, or messy to the point where it eventually breaks the software.
+This can lead to faulty code, mistakes, glitches, and the software becoming inoperable.

 If a company wants to quickly expand and rush a development project, then they might take on technical debt in order to meet the market demand, seize an emerging opportunity, or test a product.
 However, each brand needs to be strategic so that technical debt does not subsume the business entirely.
 And, much like financial debt, too much debt can be debilitating to the project.